aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 ---
-title: "Machine Learning With the ACK SageMaker Controller"
+title: "Machine Learning with the ACK SageMaker Controller"
 description: "Train a machine learning model with the ACK service controller for Amazon SageMaker using Amazon Elastic Kubernetes Service"
-lead: ""
+lead: "Train a machine learning model with the ACK service controller for Amazon SageMaker using Amazon Elastic Kubernetes Service"
 draft: false
 menu:
   docs: